 The Mansion of Bishop Erazm Ciołek

-In the early 16th century, the connection of smaller townhouses formed the Mansion of Bishop Erazm Ciołek.
-It was once considered the most impressive house in the street.
-Currently, it houses a branch of the National Museum in Kraków with art from the Polish territories from the Middle Ages to the end of the 18th century and the sacred art of the Orthodox Church.
+Back in the early 16th century, a series of smaller townhouses were joined together to create the magnificent Mansion of Bishop Erazm Ciołek.
+Once the grandest residence on the street, it now serves as a branch of the National Museum in Kraków.
+Inside, visitors can explore a rich collection of art from the Middle Ages to the late 18th century, including sacred pieces from the Orthodox Church.

 The Deanery (Dean’s House, Dom Dziekański, No. 21)